-Caitlin Clark makes her 100th 3, finishes with triple-double as Fever beat Sparks
+Caitlin Clark makes her 100th 3; Fever beat Sparks

 INDIANAPOLIS (AP) — Caitlin Clark became the fastest player in WNBA history to reach 100 3-pointers in a season and finished with 24 points, 10 rebounds and 10 assists for her second career triple-double as the playoff-bound Indiana Fever beat the Los Angeles Sparks 93-86 on Wednesday night.